 APS by paying a marginal rate on solar customer year end energy balances that have previously been sold at retail rates is taking something of value for its private use and profit.
-It is disregarding the solar customer's "fixed costs" while vigorously defending its right to recover its own fixed costs.
+It is also disregarding the solar customer's "fixed costs" while vigorously defending its right to recover its own fixed costs.
 That approach may have been a reasonable accommodation in the context of the overall incentives provided by the Commission and APS when the program was set up, but, now that APS wants to take a sharp pencil to its side of the equation, it is necessary to do likewise on the solar customer's side of the equation.

 The availability of other sources is not relevant to rooftop solar.
 Sale of excess rooftop solar generation to APS service area power consumers is a part of the structure set up to carry out the solar policy found by the Commission to be in the public interest.
-There may, however, be a possible exception where the solar customer's production exceeds 100% of the solar customer's own energy consumption.